lawrencelilol/CyberCop/README.md

 Important things to note in data:

 1. Each case has a date, a title, a case type, and a case number.
 However, case type and case number may be missing for some cases.
-2. The date is in yyyy-mm-dd format
+2. The date is in yyyy-mm-dd format.
 3. Case type is given at the end of the Title within parentheses.
-The current data has Federal and Administrative as two case types
+The current data has Federal and Administrative as two case types.
 4. Case number is a string of some characters.

 ## GUI based application